darinpope/cloudbees-core-eks/README.md

-# cloudbees-core-eksctl
+# cloudbees-ci-eksctl

-This is a specific example of how to create an EKS cluster so that CloudBees Core will be completely internal (all private subnets and internal ELB).
+This is a specific example of how to create an EKS cluster so that CloudBees CI will be completely internal (all private subnets and internal ELB).

 ## Prerequisites